Chronicle of the Council of Constance

 Constance (Germany) β€” Ca. 1465

-Council history at first hand: the report of Ulrich von Richental, a citizen of Constance, on the festivities, ceremonies, and other unofficial events during the historically important Council of Constance
+Council history at first hand: the illuminated report of Ulrich von Richental, a citizen of Constance, on the festivities, ceremonies, and other unofficial events during the historic Council of Constance

 1. Ulrich von Richental (ca. 1360–1437) wrote his chronicle in the local Alemannic dialect